 The Haunting of the Stanley Hotel

-Today we're going to descend deep into psychological drama and horror, as we explore the facts behind one of America's most notoriously haunted hotels: the Stanley, in Estes park, Colorado.
+Today we're going to descend deep into psychological drama and horror, as we explore the facts behind one of America's most notoriously haunted hotels: the Stanley, in Estes Park, Colorado.
 Famous for its connection to the 1980 horror movie The Shining, the Stanley Hotel stands alone as one of the most infamous gathering places for spirits and all manner of paranormal entities.
 To hear them, the stories and the evidence seem impregnable to skepticism.
 But let's see what we can learn.

 There's a popular belief that the Stanley's interiors were used for the fictional Overlook Hotel in Stanley Kubrick's movie The Shining.
 This is not true.
 The Timberline Lodge at Mt.
 Hood, Oregon was used as the Overlook's exterior, but its interiors were all original and built on a sound stage at Elstree Studios in England, and were inspired by the Ahwahnee Hotel in Yosemite National Park.
 The Stanley had nothing to do with the movie.
-Steven King had stayed there once in 1974 and was inspired to write his novel, a fact that was popularized when the movie came out and made the Stanley famous.
+Stephen King had stayed there once in 1974 and was inspired to write his novel, a fact that was popularized when the movie came out and made the Stanley famous.
 Somehow this grew into a popular misconception that the Stanley was used as the location for Kubrick's The Shining, but it never was.
 However, King, who never liked Kubrick's movie, made his own 1997 miniseries that more closely followed his novel, and this was actually shot at the Stanley.
 But the series never matched the Kubrick movie's popularity, and the movie is what pop culture has immortally intertwined with both the Timberline and the Stanley.
 So, ironically, one of the things the Stanley is most famous for never happened.

 This is not too different from the ghosts that it's also famous for.
 The ghosts of the Stanley Hotel is typical of probably the #1 most common episode suggestion that I receive from people: here's some random ghost story, "Debunk this!"
 What makes this hard for me is that random old ghost stories are everywhere, and they're almost all purely anecdotal.
+And you can't debunk an anecdote.

 Like, here is a random book off my shelf: Haunted Oregon by Andy Weeks.
 No disrespect to this author, but this is typical of countless books that are simply collections of random ghost stories, borrowed from each other back and forth.
 Rarely are any sources given.
 Most of the stories are just a few paragraphs, devoid of verifiable facts.
 You can find such books for every state, every country; all with similar titles: Spooky Oregon, Ghost Stories of Oregon, Oregon's Ghosts and Monsters.
 Some of the stories in this one are "The Restless Indian Spirit of Black Burial Canoe", "The Haunting of Fort Clatsop", and "The Monster of Devil's Lake."
 The nice thing about writing such books is that little research is needed; just grab three or four existing such books, find the stories in them you like the best, and rewrite them.
 There's no requirement to be accurate or to back anything up.
 Tweak the details to your artistic fancy.